Elsioufy/points_reward/README.md

-## Clarkreward
+## Points Reward

-Clarkreward is used to calculate score points based on users recommendations to others.
+Points Reward is used to calculate score points based on users recommendations to others.

 This is a application system that has two main features: